zhenisduissekov/zhenisduissekov.github.io/index.md

 ---

-If you'd like to chat or collaborate, feel free to [drop a message](mailto:zduissekov@gmail.com).
+If you'd like to chat or collaborate, feel free to [drop a message](mailto:zduissekov@gmail.com) [open a GitHub issue](https://github.com/zhenisduissekov/zhenisduissekov.github.io/issues/new)
+.
 Thanks for stopping by!

 ---